-- 1.1 This Landscape and Visual Impact Assessment (LVIA) supports a detailed planning application for the redevelopment of Harlequins Shopping Centre, Exeter. - 1.2 The report summarises the landscape and visual assessment that has been undertaken in relation to the application site and its landscape setting.
+- 1.1 This Landscape and Visual Impact Assessment (LVIA) supports a detailed planning application for the redevelopment of Harlequins Shopping Centre, Exeter.
+This revised version of the LVIA considers the landscape and visual effects of the amended proposals submitted as an update to planning application 19/1556/FUL in May 2020. - 1.2 The report summarises the landscape and visual assessment that has been undertaken in relation to the application site and its landscape setting.
 It has been undertaken in accordance with the guidance set out in the 'Guidelines for Landscape and Visual Impact Assessment', 3rd edition GLVIA 3 (2013) (Landscape Institute and the Institute of Environmental Management and Assessment), and explains the design approaches and mitigation measures that have been embedded in the design process to minimise the visual impact of the proposals. - 1.3 The Design and Access Statement and drawings accompanying the planning application fully explain the development proposals.
 These should be referred to for further information if required.